joonhocho/graphql-input-string/README.md

   // May throw an error or return a value.
   parse: ((string) => any) = null,

-  // If you want to pass some config to type constructor, simply add them here.
+  // If you want to pass additional config to type constructor, simply add them here.
   // For example,
   description: string,
 });